zingale/electron_positron_cxx/README.md

 ### Generating quadrature points / weights

-The Gauss-Legendre and Gauss-Leguerre quadrature roots and weights are generated via the notebook `generate_quadrature_weights.ipynb` using SymPy.
+The Gauss-Legendre and Gauss-Leguerre quadrature roots and weights are generated via the notebook `tools/generate_quadrature_weights.ipynb` using SymPy.
 This will directly write the C++ header file with the desired number of quadrature points.